cheshire-cat-ai/docs/mkdocs/quickstart/interact-using-api.md

-# Installation and First configuration
+# Interact using API

 The Cat is an API-first framework, you can chat with it using the WebSocket protocol.

-Here is an example of how to use it, run it and ask for the time again:
+Here is an example of how to use it, run it and ask "what do you know about socks?" again:

 !!! example